couchbase/n1k1/README.md

   - FlexScanIndex
   - covering / non-covering

-- UNNEST - a kind of self-join

-- NEST - a kind of join

-- UNION-ALL data-staging batchSize should be configurable
-- UNION-ALL data-staging batchChSize should be configurable

-- standalone Op for data-staging / pipeline breaking

-- GROUP BY / aggregates
-  - SELECT country, SUM(population) FROM ...
-GROUP BY country

-- HAVING (should be able to reuse existing filter operator).

 - subqueries & correlated subqueries?
   - these should just be yet another expression
   - analysis of non-correlated vs correlated subqueries should be